Oil slump, determined Draghi halts euro zone bond sell-off

 Inflation is likely to be a key driver for the pace of rate rises next year, with some Fed members already warning the central bank will need to be willing to pause its tightening phase.

 “The imminent start of the Fed rate-hiking cycle will be sugar-coated in dovish reassurances about the speed of tightening.
 The market expects as much,” Societe Generale global head of rates and FX strategy, Vincent Chaigneau, said.
-(Editing by Angus MacSwan)
+(Editing by Andrew Heavens)